 - Note key written content that needs to be done

-– Open up on Word with what I plan to write with a few notes
+- Open up a document and make a little note on what I want to write about.

 - Brush teeth

 - Put on gym T shirt, hoody and tracksuit bottoms (for later in the day – another precursor)

 - Journal for five minutes (already laid out next to me – another precursor)